missjody/ReactPortfolio/README.md

   * Clean up comments
   * Update pinned repos
   * Update links to new portfolio
-* I like the sleek slow underline of active link from here: https://www.ballsystem.it/en/
 * Update LinkedIn
   * with Lindsays suggestions from a while ago
 * Update PDF